hiroppy/fusuma/README.md

 <img src="./media/performance.png" />

 The values of `Accessibility` and `Best Practices` depend on the user because the user writes HTML(Markdown).
-If you want to make `SEO` score 100%, you can fill in the `.fusumarc.yml`.
+If you want to make `SEO` score 100%, you should fill in the `.fusumarc.yml`.

 ## Development